 Improving Jones Beach with DUAL-USE functionality.

-Improvements to this section of the park would result in approximately 50 acres of new parkland (not including field 3).
+Improvements to this section of the park would result in approximately 50 acres of new parkland (not including field 3, center, in gray).

 The ribbon of asphalt, constituting the circuit during the race, would function as a 50 foot wide promenade-like surface for walking, running, and biking the remainder of the year, with each section interconnected by wide, temporary walkways placed across the grass.